-Hoop wreaths are absolutely stunning, and super easy to create!
-You can add greenery, flowers, or whatever you like to make your DIY wreath unique.
-Read on to find out how I made this Easy Spring Hoop Wreath!
+This spring hoop wreath is stunning, and super easy to create!
+You can add greenery, flowers, or whatever you like to make your DIY wreath unique!

 (This post contains affiliate links for your convenience!
 This means that I may make a small commission if you make a purchase after clicking on a link.)

 Spring Hoop Wreath

 I have wanted to create one of these hoop wreaths for a while, but didn’t make it a high priority on my SUPER long list of things to do.
 I am not a florist, floral expert, or anything close to those two things.
 However, I can create a decent flower arrangement and most of my projects seem to withstand the test of time.
 Therefore, I’m going to show you how I made a hoop wreath, the easy way!

 When I was in Joann’s the other day, looking for materials to make my spring hoop wreath, I stumbled upon a stash of gold hoop wreaths with some greenery already attached!
 The wreath’s were 50% off, and I had a coupon for an additional 20% off!
 The greens were pretty, but it definitely needed a little more to plump them up and add some pizzazz!

 I bought some more greenery and some beautiful faux flowers.
 I’d love to tell you the name of the greens and flowers I bought, but they only said “bush” and “flowers” on the tags!
 Haha!
 I’m using my very limited floral knowledge to say that I bought faux peonies.
 Although, the pink ones might be some kind of rose!?

 Related: Wooden Bead and Tassel Napkin Rings